cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Why do you need donations?
 Thanks to ATOM donations we want to secure a commitment for cyber~Congress in the development of both: Cosmos and Cyber ecosystems.
 ATOM donations will allow for cyber ~Congress to use staking rewards for continuous funding of the protocol without the necessity to dump tokens.

-THC donations will be managed by an Aragon DAO (the community) to help develop the protocol and see it grow.
+THC donations will be managed by an Aragon DAO (the community) to help develop the protocol in the longterm.

 ### Why don't you have KYC/AML?
 Because we do not understand the purpose of this mechanism concerning privacy and decentralization.
 Anyone is free to do what they want to do.
 If someone wants to donate and thereafter decided that it's his free will to KYC this donation in some way.
 It's his free will.
 It is our free will and our belief that decentralization is not about KYC and/or AML.
 If you don't agree with this, then you probably aren't ready for decentralization.
 Simply walk away.

 ### Is this religious?
 Yes.
 By all means, it is.
-It is the most anti-religious religion in the wild.
+It is the most anti-religious techno-religion in the wild.

 ### What is your main target audience?
 Our main TA are internet users.
 We plan to concentrate on developers, IPFS users, crypto maniacs and like-minded people at the beginning.
 We then, want to concentrate on younger generations.
 We firmly believe that they can grasp what we do (including our values) better than anyone else.